-is an OSCAR® and BAFTA nominated Yemeni-Scottish filmmaker, based in Amsterdam.
+OSCAR® and BAFTA nominated Yemeni-Scottish film director, screenwriter and producer based in Amsterdam.

 Sara has worked extensively as a director, researcher, local producer for international TV outlets such as the BBC, Channel 4 and Aljazeera since she graduated from the University of Edinburgh in 2007.